richbl/a-bash-template/README.md

 - **Structured Modular Library**: Template functions organized into libraries to minimize code footprint in the main script, and permits easier maintenance and extensions/add-ons support

 ### Dependencies Checker
-The dependencies checker is a routine that checks that all external program dependencies are met.
+The dependencies checker is a routine that checks that all external file and program dependencies are met.
 For example, `bash_template.sh` itself relies on one external program for proper execution: [jq](https://stedolan.github.io/jq/), used for parsing its own JSON configuration file (`config.json`).

 In this instance, to configure dependency checking in `bash_template.sh`, the array variable `REQ_PROGRAMS` is set to `('jq')`.
 The script then calls into the `check_dependencies` function in the `args` library (found in the `./lib` folder).